JoshuaKGoldberg/Goldblog/content/blog/2022-in-review/index.md

 ### Networking

-I've been to dozens of conferences -in-person and virtual- yet still feel only beginner-level at socializing with people there.
+I've been to dozens of conferences -in-person and virtual- but still feel only beginner-level at socializing with people there.
+Idle chit chat is fine, but following up with people after conferences?
+Turning connections into long-term professional partnerships, even mentorships?
+I'm truly lost.

+It's a little dissapointing looking back at all the great people I've met this year and haven't stayed in touch with.
+I hope to do better at this in 2023.

 ### TypeStat Instability